 There are many aspects of CBT that differentiate it from other forms of psychotherapy.
 First and foremost CBT is devoted to reducing and eliminating psychological symptoms and distress as quickly and completely as possible.
 In CBT there is more of a focus on helping your develop new thinking and behavioral skills that will enable you to feel better and stay better.
 The skill development component of CBT differentiates it from other psychotherapies.
 In fact, sessions can feel more like a class than therapy at times, as you learn new skills you can experiment with between sessions.
 Finally, CBT has been more extensively researched than any other form of psychotherapy.
 The research generally shows that CBT is the most effective form of psychological treatment for anxiety disorders, depression and a host of other psychological problems.

-Individual therapy costs €50/hour.
+Individual therapy costs €55/hour.
 Psychotherapy may be covered by medical insurance - it is worth checking with your provider for the specific details.

-The rate for couples therapy or family therapy is is slightly higher (€60) and tend to last a bit longer than individual sessions - to ensure that everyone has a chance to speak.
+The rate for couples therapy or family therapy is slightly higher (€65) as sessions tend to last a bit longer than individual sessions - to ensure that everyone has a chance to speak.